RScicomp/Image_Repository/README.md

 # Image Repository

 This repository contains code to run an image repository app.
+It allows uploading, searching by text and searching by image.
 In order to install the requirements you can run the setup script called install_test.sh using the command: sh install_test.sh (MAC).
 Ensure you have python and pip installed.
 Then you can run the app by running the command:

 sh run_app.sh